City on South Platte charts ‘road ahead’

 The city’s infrastructure campaign, “The Road Ahead,” was created to help residents track and understand the major improvement efforts throughout Evans through its own YouTube channel.
 It’s working to get citizens involved in “Evans TV” and use it as part of its “Business Blast” economic-development outreach.

-All those improvements are needed to support continued growth in Evans, such as the 430-acre Tuscany subdivision and Greeley-based Baessler Homes’ Liberty Draw, which will add 357 single-family homes and 349 townhomes.
+All those improvements are needed to support continued growth in Evans, such as the 430-acre Tuscany subdivision and Greeley-based Baessler Homes’ Liberty Draw, which add 357 single-family homes and 349 townhomes.

 Founded in 1867, Evans was Weld County’s first town, incorporated before Nathan Meeker helped establish Greeley.